Farm to Market Road 466: History

 FM 466 was originally designated for 5.5 mi from Seguin to Canton Creek, on July 9, 1945, following Capote Road, which had already been in use for 150 years or more.[1]
 It crossed the Guadalupe River where there had been an "old bridge".
 That bridge was replaced by a new bridge around 1970.
-On January 29, 1949, FM 466 was extended north from US 90 Alternate to US 90.
+On January 29, 1949, FM 466 was extended north from US 90 Alt. to US 90.
 On May 23, 1951, FM 466 was extended east 2.0 mi.
 On December 18 of that year, FM 466 was extended east 6.1 mi.
-On May 2, 1962, FM 466 was extended east to the Gonzales county line.
+On May 2, 1962, FM 466 was extended east to the Gonzales County line.
 On May 24, 1962, FM 466 was extended to Cost connecting with FM 108, just south of Gonzales, replacing FM 1297.
-On January 27, 1968, the section from US 90 to US 90A was cancelled.
-On November 25, 1976, FM 466 was extended north from US 90A to US 90, undoing the last change.
+On January 27, 1968, the section from US 90 to US 90 Alt. was cancelled.
+On November 25, 1976, FM 466 was extended north from US 90 Alt. to US 90, undoing the last change.

 Capote Road connected El Capote Ranch in the Capote Hills of eastern Guadalupe County with the old town of Seguin.
 (See the Historic Marker at entrance to the ranch).
 El Capote Ranch began with a Spanish land grant.
 In 1840 it was bought by Michael Erskine, who took cattle drives to California in 1854 and 1861.

 After the Civil War, freed slaves who had worked for their master in a pottery began their own operations on Capote Road.
 H. Wilson & Company become the first successful business owned by African Americans in Texas (Historic Marker at Capote Baptist Church.)

 At Cost, less than a mile after FM 466 meets SH 97, a memorial marks the location of the Battle of Gonzales between Mexican soldiers who had come to reclaim a cannon loaned to the Anglo settlers to fight off Indians.
 The settlers flew a defiant flag of a cannon, a star, and the words "Come and Take It" as exchanged fire with the Mexicans, who soon withdrew.
 These were the first shots fired in the struggle for Texas Independence.
 A 100-year-old marker with bronze and stone sculptured reliefs by the Italian-born San Antonio artist Pompeo Coppini marks the spot.
 (Coppini sculpted the Cenotaph at the Alamo, the Littlefield Fountain at the University of Texas, the "Sul" Ross statue on the Texas A&M campus, and the Sam Houston Grave Monument, among many other works.)